-The following summary describes several of the problems briefly, plus some other problems not discussed in the book, each problem with a summary of how the SPTI may solve it.
+The following summary describes the 20 problems briefly, with 3 others, each problem with a summary of how the SPTI may solve it.

-Items that describe advantages of the SPTI compared with DNNs are marked with '[DNN]'.
+Items that describe advantages of the SPTI compared with DNNs, 21 in all, are marked with '[DNN]'.